remotephone/blog.rmtph.one/_posts/2018-09-06-Docker-Swarm-in-LXC_Part-1.md

 I got interested in [traefik(](https://traefik.io/) because I saw it working and it's really cool.
 You can expose containers by DNS name and provide HTTPS by only exposing Traefik.
 They include instructions for running it both locally and in a swarm.
 If you're running a service like portainer, it would be available at something like https://portainer.mydomain.com.

 I want to run traefik and just make it available on my home network.
-Since the really out of the box solution they provide is better for internet acccessible deployments, we'll need to make some tweaks.
+Since the really out of the box solution they provide is better for internet accessible deployments, we'll need to make some tweaks.

 ### Requirements